Remote Learning and Contingency Plan

 We do know that there can be an issue with Norton 360 antivirus software when logging into some Microsoft Office 365 apps; if you have this software and are experiencing an issue, please contact Norton directly.

 If there continues to be an issue please click this Remote Help Desk link.

-When will my child’s learning activities be available?
+When will my child's work be uploaded and what can I expect?

 Where should my child complete the learning activity?

 This will vary for each subject and each task.
 Instructions will be in the lesson activities.
 If they are not sure, they should use their exercise book or complete the work in the same forum in which the activity is set.

 My child does not understand what to do.
 How can they get help?

 Microsoft Teams has a chat feature that enables students to contact the teacher who set the work.
 Students are asked to ensure their messages are in full sentences and of the appropriate tone.
 Teachers will endeavour to respond to questions as soon as they can.
 If your child can carry on with another aspect of their learning this will give the teacher time to respond to their query.
 If a teacher teaches six lessons in a day, some in person and some at a distance, with 30 students in each class, teachers could be interacting with 180 different students a day, each of whom may ask more than one question.
 This will mean responses are not immediate.
 Do ask your child to go back and see if they have had a response to their question if they are stuck.